What is Medieval Philosophy?

 These transformations in Augustine's thought corresponded to his journey as a teacher of oratory northward from Carthage to Rome and from Rome to Milan, where, under the influence of his mother, who had followed him, he began to listen to the preaching of the former imperial governor turned bishop, St. Ambrose of Milan (339–97), someone who was not only a political giant within the empire, but also, like himself, classically educated and capable of explaining difficult Old Testament passages in an intellectually satisfying way.
 After a famous conversion experience, involving the reading of Romans 13:13–14, described in his Confessions, he decided to end his relationship to his common law wife with whom he now had a adolescent son, Adeodatus, and, with his son, to enter the catholic Church.
 He returned to N. Africa, where he intended to live as a monk, but he was eventually compelled to become a priest and, later, bishop.
 As bishop, he functioned as the leading spokesperson for the bishops of N. Africa.

-Augustine's intellectual endeavors as a Catholic came in roughly three overlapping periods of polemic: first, against the Manichess; second, against the Donatists; and third, against the Pelagians and the remaining pagans.
-The Donatists were a Christian sect in N. Africa, much like the catholics, who had broken with the catholic communion over the question of how to treat Christians who had fallen away during the pagan imperial persecutions.
+Augustine's intellectual endeavors as a Catholic came in roughly three overlapping periods of polemic: first, against the Manichees; second, against the Donatists; and third, against the Pelagians and the remaining pagans.
+The Donatists were a Christian sect in N. Africa, much like the Catholics, who had broken with the catholic communion over the question of how to treat Christians who had fallen away during the pagan imperial persecutions.
 Augustine's controversy with the Donatists was eventually caught up with such topics as the possibility of rebaptism, the role of priests in the administration of the sacraments, the universality of the Church, and the possibility of state coercion in Church affairs.

 Pelagianism is a loosely defined movement within Christianity associated with the British spiritual master, Pelagius (354–418), popular among the Roman, Christian aristocracy, who came to N. Africa as a refugee after the Visigothic sack of Rome in 410.
 Though it is difficult to identify a single common body of doctrine among the Pelagians, the debate between them and Augustine, which ended up involving thinkers from across the empire, including two bishops of Rome, centered on questions of grace, free will, original sin, the purpose of baptism, and the possibility of sinlessness.
 The Pelagians insisted on the possibility of sinlessness through human free will and were somewhat vague about the role of grace in human sinlessness and the reason for the possibility of infant baptism.
 Augustine insisted on the necessity of grace for upright action and on the necessity of infant baptism to counteract the transmission of Adam's sin by sexual reproduction.

 During Augustine's time, although the empire was officially Christian, the Roman aristocracy still included many powerful pagans.
-When Rome was sacked by the Visigoths in 410, these pagans blamed the new religion for the city and empire's calamaties.
-Augustine responded by writing his largest work, City of God, in which he, first, painstakingly described and attacked the popular form of Roman paganism, the superstitions of the astrologers, and the errors of the pagan philosophers.
+When Rome was sacked by the Visigoths in 410, these pagans blamed the new religion for the city and empire's calamities.
+Augustine responded by writing his largest work, City of God (De civitate Dei), in which he, first, painstakingly described and attacked the popular form of Roman paganism, the superstitions of the astrologers, and the errors of the pagan philosophers.
 The remainder of the book was dedicated to expounding the Christian religion and salvation history.
 The central theme in the book is the duality of the City of God (the Kingdom of Heaven) and the City of Man—the earthly city.
 This book has always exercised a powerful influence over Western political thought.
 In the later tradition, there has been much dispute about whether or to what extent Augustine's two cities can be identified with the visible Church and the secular state, respectively.

 Boethius